-In average the required cooking time for a whole chicken is about 4 hours but can vary due to other factors.
+In average, the required cooking time for whole chicken is about 4 hours of total time but it can vary due to other factors.
 If your chicken is bigger than the average size, then it may take a bit longer.

 Also, have in mind that the doneness of the meat varies on personal preference.
 Someone may like a juicy cut while some other enjoys a dry one.

-For our recipe, the required time to smoke a boneless chicken breast is about 1 hour at 225-250°F (Approximately 40 minutes per pound of chicken).
+For our smoked chicken breasts recipe, the required time is about 1 hour at 225-250°F (Approximately 40 minutes per pound of chicken).

-We will also need another 1 hour for the preparation process, so, in total, we will need about 2 hours of our time for the whole recipe.
+We will also need another 1 hour for the preparation process, so, we will need about 2 hours total time for the whole recipe.

 How to Brine Chicken Breast for Smoking

-After you learned how long does it take to make smoked chicken breast in the smoker, now it is time to start brining your meat.
+After you learned how long does it take to make smoked chicken breasts in the smoker, now it is time to start brining your meat.